underscoreio/essential-scala/src/pages/collections/seq.md

 ### Lists

-The default implementation of `Seq` is a `List`, which is a classic [linked list](http://en.wikipedia.org/wiki/Linked_list) data structure similar to the one we developed in an earlier exercise.
+The default implementation of `Seq` is a `List`, which is a classic [linked list][link-linked-list] data structure similar to the one we developed in an earlier exercise.
 Some Scala libraries work specifically with `Lists` rather than using more generic types like `Seq`.
 For this reason we should familiarize ourselves with a couple of list-specific methods.

 We can write an empty list using the singleton object `Nil`: